Last updated Jun 20, 2019

 A rental application includes a tremendous amount of information that can be used to vet a prospective tenant.
 You should understand clearly what information you will receive on an application.
 More importantly, you should know how to interpret that information in a way that gives you a clear picture of the applicant.

-Once you’ve collected the information, only the most experienced rental professionals have the ability to pick out red flags by reviewing an application.
-But your job should be to quickly and easily identify these red flags.
+Once you’ve collected the information, your job should be to quickly and easily identify red flags.
 So even if you don’t have a tremendous amount of experience, this guide will teach you the most important red flags found on a rental application and how you can identify them.

 RentSpree even provides you with a vetted rental application you can use for tenant screening.
 Better yet, we give you two option for how you can use it: online or off-line.
 That’s right.
 We provide an online rental application as well as a rental application PDF that you can download and print.
 No more using outdated forms that can get you in trouble.
 Our rental application is regularly reviewing and updated to keep you compliant.

 What happens when you get an applicant who doesn’t quite make the cut?
 You need to make sure you handle this the right way according to the FCRA.
 In some cases, that means issuing a rental application denial letter.
-We provide a rental application denial letter you can use and let you know when and how you might be required to use it.
+We provide a sample rental application denial letter that you can review.

 Don’t Cut Corners

 If you remember anything from all this, remember that no one can afford to cut corners.
-You should make a point to collect a rental application from each tenant no matter what.
+You should make a point to collect an application from each tenant no matter what.
 This means you should collect one even if you have a tenant who “seems great” or is someone you know.
-Aside from the obvious fact that you should have thorough information from every tenant, collecting an application lets the tenant know that you mean business.
+Aside from the obvious fact that you should have thorough information from every tenant, collecting an application lets the tenant know that you are a professional and mean business.
 Furthermore, it ensures that you are applying your screening process and screening criteria uniformly to all applicants.
 This can keep you away from accidentally engaging in any discriminatory practices.

-Continue to Chapter 2: Reading a Standard Rental Application, or jump to a different article.
+Continue to Chapter 2: How to Read a Rental Application, or jump to a different article.